I Hear You John

 I Hear You John is an album by vibraphonist Walt Dickerson and percussionist Jimmi Johnsun recorded in Denmark in 1978 for the SteepleChase label.
 The 1995 CD reissue added an additional track featuring Andy McKee.

 Reception

-Allmusic gave the album 3 stars.
+AllMusic gave the album 3 stars.
+The authors of The Penguin Guide to Jazz Recordings stated that "there is no mistaking the amount of emotion" that went into the recording, and commented: "As an attempt to make a record with another percussionist, it is fascinating."